- This event has passed.

 About the Event

-Grammy® award-winning artist Aoife O’Donovan operates in a thrilling musical world beyond genre.
-Deemed “a vocalist of unerring instinct” by The New York Times, she has released two critically-acclaimed and boundary-blurring solo albums including In the Magic Hour, which Rolling Stone hailed for its “Impressionistic, atmospheric songs [that] relay their narratives against gorgeous pastoral backdrops.”
+Grammy®-winning artist Aoife O’Donovan operates in a thrilling musical world beyond genre.
+Deemed “a vocalist of unerring instinct” by The New York Times, she has released three critically-acclaimed and boundary-blurring solo albums including In the Magic Hour, which Rolling Stone hailed for its “Impressionistic, atmospheric songs [that] relay their narratives against gorgeous pastoral backdrops.”

 A savvy and generous collaborator, O’Donovan is one third of the group I’m With Her with bandmates Sara Watkins and Sarah Jarosz.
-The trio’s debut album See You Around was hailed as “willfully open-hearted” by NPR Music and earned the group a Grammy® award in 2020 for Best American Roots Song.
-O’Donovan spent the preceding decade as cofounder and frontwoman of the string band, Crooked Still and is the featured vocalist on The Goat Rodeo Sessions—the group with Yo-Yo Ma, Stuart Duncan, Edgar Meyer, and Chris Thile.
+The trio’s debut album, See You Around, was hailed as “willfully open-hearted” by NPR Music and earned the group a Grammy® in 2020 for Best American Roots Song.
+O’Donovan spent the preceding decade as cofounder and frontwoman of the string band Crooked Still and is the featured vocalist on The Goat Rodeo Sessions with Yo-Yo Ma, Stuart Duncan, Edgar Meyer, and Chris Thile.

-O’Donovan spent the winter and spring of 2021 in the studio with acclaimed producer Joe Henry (Bonnie Raitt, Rhiannon Giddens) recording her third full-length solo album titled Age of Apathy, which will be released January 2022.
+O’Donovan spent the winter and spring of 2021 in the studio with acclaimed producer Joe Henry (Bonnie Raitt, Rhiannon Giddens) recording her third full-length solo album titled Age of Apathy, just released in January 2022.
 This show will feature O’Donovan and her band playing selections from this new album.

 Raised in Vancouver, Canada, Taylor Ashton now lives in Brooklyn, and recently released his first solo album, The Romantic—an ode to the devastating, ecstatic, gritty, sexy decade of his 20s, woven together through his five-string banjo with the help of 18 different musicians from the Brooklyn music scene and all across the United States and Canada.